Welcome to YCCI

 Co-Directors of the Yale Center for Clinical Investigation

 Clinical and translational research in today’s complex landscape requires a team-based effort that involves partnerships between investigators in different disciplines and from different institutions, as well as with the National Institutes of Health, industry, and the community.
-YCCI has fostered this environment through such initiatives as the YCCI Scholars program, which provides training and mentoring to junior faculty members from the Schools of Medicine, Nursing, Public Health and Engineering.
+YCCI has fostered this environment through such initiatives as the YCCI Scholars program, which provides training and mentoring to junior faculty members from the Schools of Medicine, Nursing, Public Health, and Engineering.
 In addition to research and salary support, this program provides unique opportunities for cross-collaboration that include monthly Research in Progress meetings, where Scholars present their work to Yale’s research community, and guidance by a Career Oversight Committee of senior investigators offering expertise both within and outside of the Scholars’ discipline.
 Our YCCI Scholars Program, which has provided research and salary support to 137 junior faculty members to date, has been incredibly successful in launching the careers of our faculty.
-Scholars have gone on to successfully compete for more than 700 grants worth over $400 million, have published over 4,000 papers; moreover, 99 percent remain engaged in research.
+Scholars have gone on to successfully compete for more than 700 grants worth over $400 million and have published over 4,000 papers.
+Moreover, 99 percent remain engaged in research.

-Although we are thrilled with accomplishments of the YCCI, this is a year of transition for us as our founding director, Dr. Robert “Bob” Sherwin, has decided to retire after 44 years of service at Yale.
-While we know Bob’s shoes will be hard to fill as he has been instrumental in clinical research at Yale for more than four decades, we are looking forward to continuing the incredible work he started at YCCI.
-We are confident that the next few years will bring even more exciting tools and resources to help investigators at Yale and at institutions around the country conduct research that spans the lifespan and responds to the needs of diverse patient populations.
+Although COVID-19 has presented unprecedented challenges in both health care and clinical research, Yale investigators have been swift, nimble, and innovative in their responses.
+We are confident that the next few years will bring even more exciting tools and resources to help investigators at Yale and at institutions around the country to conduct research that spans the lifespan and responds to the needs of diverse patient populations.
 In the meantime, we encourage you to explore our website and learn about all we have to offer.

-Brian Smith, MD & John Krystal, MD
+David Coleman, MD & John Krystal, MD